 If you’re running an online community, you need to ensure it meets members’ needs.
 Discord makes it easy for members to share in the way that suits them best.

-Discord allows you to cater for all these unique preferences.
+Discord allows you to cater to all these unique preferences.
 This also diversifies the kind of events and content you can share in the community.
 Create a video call for a tutorial or workshop, then enjoy some general discussion in one of the text channels.
 It’s possible to create a fluid online community with Discord.

 For example, the Study Together Discord server has text chats for members to provide inspiration and motivation, as well as video/screen-share channels for members to enjoy studying together.